 Lead enters Norfolk consumer's tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
 Recent analysis for lead in Norfolk found a 90th percentile concentration of less than 2.5 ppb.
 While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
 In addition, federal regulations cannot possibly take into account levels measured at an individual tap.

 Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
 Norfolk’s tap water recently averaged 46 parts per trillion for chromium 6.
 Average levels are 2 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Norfolk Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not well regulated, the EPA has concluded that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
 DBPs in Norfolk’s tap water had a 2016 average of 97 parts per billion, with a measured range for Haloacetic Acids as high as 61 ppb.
-While these levels are in compliance with EPA standards, it should be noted that this upper range limit is 1 ppb over the Maximum Contaminant Level for Haloacetic Acids.
+While Norfolk's water quality is in compliance with EPA standards, it should be noted that this upper range limit is 1 ppb over the Maximum Contaminant Level for Haloacetic Acids.